 Core Training: A variety of seminars and training activities both multidisciplinary and discipline specific are provided.
-These include Departmental Grand Rounds, Social Work Seminar, Professional Development, OPC Provider Orientation, Developmental Psychopathology, Psychopharmacology for Non-Physicians, Family Therapy, Minding the Baby – Reflective Functioning, Autism Summer Institute, Clinical Staff Meeting, EBT, TF-CBT, and PMT.
+These include Departmental Grand Rounds, Social Work Seminar, OPC Provider Orientation, Fundamentals of Child and Adolescent Psychiatry, Psychopharmacology for Non-Physicians, Minding the Baby – Reflective Functioning, Young Child Seminar, and Clinical Staff Meeting.

 Treatment: Experience will include clinical assessment, treatment planning, individual psychotherapy with child or parent, family treatment, child guidance, parent guidance, support and case coordination and management.

 Rounds: Each client is presented at Rounds regularly.
-Rounds serves as an opportunity for clinicians to discuss treatment with a group of cross-disciplinary colleagues and to review progress with clients and families.
+Rounds serves as an opportunity for clinicians to present treatment plans and progress to a group of cross-disciplinary colleagues.
 Rounds are attended by the rounds leaders and all clinical staff (social workers, nurses, psychiatrists, and psychologists) assigned to that group.

-Fellowship Supervisor: Each fellow will work individually throughout the year with a licensed clinical social worker who is a senior member of the faculty.
+Each fellow will work individually throughout the year with licensed clinical social workers who are members of the Yale Child Study Center faculty.
 These supervision hours are in compliance with licensing requirements in the state of Connecticut, which depending on local regulations, may be reciprocal when applying for licensing in other states.